Tap the text to show or hide reading controls.

 Bone Control.

-If it was the bone of a corpse, then whatever it was, with enough mana he could move it at will.
+If the bone had once belonged to a corpse, then whatever it was, enough mana let him move it at will.

 Even if it’s the enemy’s weapon or totem!